castaway/dbix-class-book/chapters/02-Databases-design-and-layout.md

 ## Separate non-related data, flag fields

-Joe's written two posts, and Fred wrote one, now Fred comes back and makes a comment on Joe's first post.
-We could store our comments in the posts table, and give them all the same fields as the posts, however we'd still need a way to decide which items were posts and not comments, so we don't accidentally display comments as full posts.
+Joe's written two posts, and Fred wrote one.
+Now Fred comes back and makes a comment on Joe's first post.
+We could store our comments in the posts table, and give them all the same fields as the posts--however we'd still need a way to decide which items were posts and not comments, so we don't accidentally display comments as full posts.

-One way to do this is to add a flag field to the table, for example a boolean (true/false) field named `is_post`.
+One way to do this is to add a flag field to the table, in this case a boolean (true/false) field named `is_post`.
 Our comments also need to link back to the posts they are a comment on, so we'll add the `comment-on` field.
 For posts of course this is irrelevant, so we'll